Contextualist/grain/docs/source/tutorial_delayed.rst

   source profiles, make scratch dirs, etc.) and commands to clean up after a worker quits (e.g. delete scratch dirs, transfer usage analytics).
 Prepend ``defer`` to mark a command to be clean up command (e.g. ``defer rm -r /tmp/scratch``).

+.. note:: By default, Grain uses the built-in Edge protocol for head, worker, CLI tools to communicate with each others.
+Edge relies on a network filesystem (disk space accessible to all nodes in a supercomputing cluster).
+The default "assembly point" is ``$HOME/.local/share/edge-file-default``.
+If your network filesystem locates somewhere else, set ``address = "edge:///absolute/path/to/your/nfs/edge-filename"``.

 There are more options in the reference config, but now you should be all set to run things on clusters.
 You may want to name the file ``grain.toml`` and put it in the